pmaillot/X32-Behringer/README.md

 The APPLY button starts the selected operation.
 The button momentarily (1 second) displays "DONE" as the operation progresses.

 NOTE: Microsoft Defender seems to inappropriately report this program as potential malware: X32CopyFX uses (arrays of) pointers and can overwrite some of these pointers (managing memory correctly) to replace X32 effects parameters default values by user sets.
 While a very effective way of doing this (from a memory management point of view), it can be something considered “suspicious”.

+### X32Reaper ###

+X32Reaper - This is the command line version of X32Reaper.

+The main idea is to use the X32 as a playback unit and a control surface to REAPER.
+REAPER controls translate to the X32 and vice-verse, changes made at the X32 deck are reflected in REAPER.
+An OSC config file and a program enable Reaper actions to be reflected on the X32.
+Simultaneously, the program listens to the X32 and translates X32 actions and changes to REAPER changes on the computer.
+Several videos on Youtube show the different usecases (search for X32Reaper).
+Grab the Windows version from my website; it contains additional files (OSC file, settings, documentation, REAPER template) that will help you in the initial setup.
+Please read the documentation!!!
+The command line version uses the same resource file as the Windows version; dynamic changes cannot take place but full functionality is offered.